It’s something we hear time and time again. With our current unprecedented situation, supporting your local economy is vital.

 - Sharing your favourite business posts to your family and friend networks; this help introduce them to potential contacts that may not know they are operating during this time.

-Great community initiatives we also want to share with you, so you can join in or share.
+Great community initiatives we also want to share with you as we are so proud of our community.
 This is only a few of the stories we have been gathering.
 Guelph is a caring community, that supports each other through the tough times.

 - Dixons Distillery producing sanitizer